MRP ₹103

 Lagrima Eye Drop is used to treat dry eye (s).

-Lagrima Eye Drop may cause temporary common side effects like burning, stinging, irritation.
-If it persists, take the advice of your doctor.
+Lagrima Eye Drop may cause temporary common side effects like burning, stinging, or irritation.
+If these persist, consult your doctor.

 Lagrima Eye Drop should be used within 4 weeks after breaking the seal of the container or bottle.